puffscoin/web3.js/docs/web3-eth-ens.rst

     web3.eth.ens.resolver(name);

-Returns the resolver contract to an Ethereum address.
+Returns the resolver contract to a PUFFScoin address.

 -------
 Returns